nsrau/azure-docs.it-it/articles/vs-azure-tools-optimizing-azure-code-in-visual-studio.md

 <properties
-   pageTitle="Ottimizzazione del codice di Azure in Visual Studio | Microsoft Azure" description="Informazioni su come il codice di Azure come strumento di ottimizzazione in Visual Studio consente di rendere il codice più affidabile e migliorare le prestazioni." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Optimizing your Azure code in Visual Studio | Microsoft Azure" description="Learn about how Azure code optimization tools in Visual Studio help make your code more robust and better-performing." services="visual-studio-online" documentationCenter="na" authors="TomArcher"